MACCNYC/maccnyc.github.io/_documents/organizing.md

 ### Assembly Agenda and Structure
 * Every assembly begins with a brief orientation for new participants.
 This will include, but not be limited to a discussion on shared principles, goals, structure, and the process used.
+* There will be brief explanation of process steps as they happen during the GA.
+* Concurrent with the orientation, there will be a GA planning meeting in which the agenda for the next General Assembly is discussed an decided.
 * Reportbacks/ PSAs
 * Discussion/Proposals
 * Additional items people bring that night